coolbutuseless/serializer/README.md

   - `marshall()`/`unmarshall()` are direct analogues for
     `base::serialize()` and `base::unserialize()`
-  - `calc_marshalled_size()` calculates the exact size of the serialized representation of an object.
+  - `calc_size_robust()` calculates the exact size of the serialized representation of an object using R’s seriazliation infrastructure but not actually allocating any bytes.
+  - `calc_size_fast()` a bespoke calculation of the exact size of the serialized representation.
+This does *not* use R’s internals, and does not deal with 100% of all possible objects - e.g. some less common language/compilation objects.
-  - `marshall_minimize_malloc()` is a modified version of `marshall()` which minimises memory allocations by pre-calculating the final size of the serialized representation.
+  - `marshall_fast()` is a modified version of `marshall()` which minimises memory allocations by pre-calculating the final size of the serialized representation.
 It speeds up the serialization process for larger objects.

 ## Installation